 A Rg^2 tensor, stored as a 6-element vector, is also calculated by this compute.
 The formula for the components of the tensor is the same as the above formula, except that (Ri - Rcm)^2 is replaced by (Rix - Rcmx) * (Riy - Rcmy) for the xy component, etc. The 6 components of the vector are ordered xx, yy, zz, xy, xz, yz.
 Note that unlike the scalar Rg, each of the 6 values of the tensor is effectively a “squared” value, since the cross-terms may be negative and taking a sqrt() would be invalid.

 The coordinates of an atom contribute to Rg in “unwrapped” form, by using the image flags associated with each atom.
 See the dump custom command for a discussion of “unwrapped” coordinates.
 See the Atoms section of the read_data command for a discussion of image flags and how they are set for each atom.
 You can reset the image flags (e.g. to 0) before invoking this compute by using the set image command.

 This compute calculates a global scalar (Rg) and a global vector of length 6 (Rg^2 tensor), which can be accessed by indices 1-6.
 These values can be used by any command that uses a global scalar value or vector values from a compute as input.
-See Section 6.15 for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.